Cybersecurity & Cloud Orientation 2025

 5. A Close Brush with Petya

-The infamous Petya ransomware attack found its way into the conversation, with a participant explaining how it spread rapidly across their supply chain network.
-Systems were frozen, and even after decryption, data integrity remained compromised.
-The takeaway was clear: supply chain security and proactive patching must sit at the core of every organization’s defense strategy.
+The Petya ransomware attack spread rapidly through a supply chain network.
+Even after decryption, data integrity remained compromised.
+The takeaway: supply chain security and proactive patching are vital to organizational defense.

 A Close Brush with Petya